Mavis Hee: Career

 In 1998, Hee was handpicked by the cinematographer Christopher Doyle to star in his directorial debut film Away With Words.

 Hee faded out from the entertainment scene after 2001, when her record company, What's Music, was absorbed into Universal Music Taiwan, and the company could not accommodate her artistic integrity within commercial considerations.
 Hee was also appointed a cultural ambassador for China in 2001.
 She also recorded the hit single "Watch TV" with fellow Singaporean singers Tanya Chua and Stefanie Sun and was a guest presenter at the Star Awards 2002 as well as Star Awards 2006.

 Her major public performances after 2006 include CCTV's annual mega Mid-Autumn Show 2008 which raised Hee's profile briefly throughout China and Asia, as well as being a special guest during Nanyang Technological University EMBA's 10th Anniversary Celebrations and Stefanie Sun's concert in 2014.

 In 2015, Singapore's Mediacorp released a drama serial titled Crescendo that is loosely based on Hee's singing career.

 In 2021, Hee released a re-recording of "Moonlight in the City" in partnership with Disney+, to promote the expanded library of Asian content on the platform.
 The release was accompanied by a music video featuring Hee performing the song with people of various ages.
 In an email interview with 8 Days, she also expressed her plans to release new music soon and tour China in the next year.

 In 2023, Hee performed at the National Day Concert held jointly by Gardens by the Bay and Mediacorp in Singapore.
 She was also part of the lineup for a number of music festivals in China in cities including Hainan, Xi'an and Shanghai.

+On 20 April 2024, Hee performed in Nanjing, China and has sparked controversy for performing for 30 minutes with one hour dedicated to an audience engagement session, with calls for refunds by her fans.
+The concert was originally intended to last for two and a half hours.

 In December 2025, Hee will perform at the Sing60 Music Festival at Singapore's Fort Canning Park.